mughees-Ilyas/revolut_test/README.md

 # React_test

 steps to run the project

 1) clone the project

 2) execute 'npm install' to install dependencieis.

-3)execute 'npm run start' to start the project.
+3) execute 'npm run start' to start the project.

 ## Project Explanation